-This section uses multiple examples provided in Sullivan et al. (2010), and combines them into a single facility example.
+This section uses multiple examples provided in Sullivan, Pugh, Melendez and Hunt (146), and combines them into a single facility example.
 Note that these examples are not a real case study and have been altered from the original information.
 The facility has a combination of preventive and reactive maintenance activities, but the facility managers expect that implementing predictive maintenance approaches could reduce O&M costs and improve the reliability of the building's systems.